donnemartin/donnemartin.github.io/_posts/2015-02-01-setting-up-splunk-enterprise-for-aws.md

 Just factoring in the Splunk Enterprise license, compute costs, and EBS costs (no bandwidth, server administration, etc) totals $4804.
 Splunk Enterprise seems like a fair choice if just starting out with Splunk with low daily index volumes.
 Splunk Cloud becomes more appealing for larger workloads (up to 5 GB daily included) or for those who wish to have more of a turnkey solution.

-It's also important to note that Splunk slashed prices for its cloud offering by 33% in August of 2014 in response to price cuts from Amazon.
-Note Amazon has dropped prices over 40 times over the last six years.
+Splunk slashed prices for its cloud offering by 33% in August of 2014 in response to price cuts from Amazon.
+Amazon has dropped prices over 40 times over the last six years.

 ## Getting Started: Splunk on the AWS Market Place

-The easiest way to get started with Splunk on AWS is to spin up a Splunk instance from the [AWS Market Place](https://aws.amazon.com/marketplace).
+The easiest way to get started with Splunk Enterprise on AWS is to spin up a Splunk instance from the [AWS Market Place](https://aws.amazon.com/marketplace).
 There are no additional charges per hour other than what you would pay Amazon for compute.

 <p align="center">
   <img src="https://raw.githubusercontent.com/donnemartin/donnemartin.github.io/master/images/splunk_market.png">